nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding a delivery with existing supplier

-    1. Prerequisites: List all suppliers using the `list -s` command.
-Ensure there is at least 1 supplier.
+    1. Prerequisites: Ensure there is at least 1 supplier by listing all suppliers using the `list -s` command.

     1. Test case: `add -d on/18-01-2023 15:00 s/1 pro/bread q/500 g c/5.50`<br>
        Expected: A delivery paired to the first supplier is added.
 Details of the delivery shown in the status message.